 Health Insurance and Mental Health Services

 Health insurance is confusing and sometimes frustrating.
-We understand that health insurance premiums and associated out-of-pocket healthcare costs have risen in recent years.
 While our self-pay rates are very competitive in Cary, Raleigh, Apex, and the surrounding areas, individuals with health insurance are finding that their out-of-pocket costs are rising.

 First, a disclaimer.
 We are not health insurance professionals, so we cannot give you official information or advice about your health insurance benefits.
 We offer the following information based on our experience with health insurance companies.
 You should verify directly with your insurance whether the services you seek at Etheridge Psychology will be covered.

 Your coverage is a contract between you and your health insurance company.
-Healthcare professionals have no control over which services your insurance company will cover or how much you must pay out of pocket for services.
-Most insurance companies require you to pay less money out-of-pocket for healthcare services if you see a provider that is considered in-network.
+We have no control over which services your insurance company will cover or how much you must pay out of pocket for services.

 Are services at Etheridge Psychology covered by my health insurance?